learn-co-students/atl-web-111819/12-sinatra-forms-and-rest/README.md

 A RESTful web application exposes information about itself in the form of information about its resources.
 It also enables the client to take actions on those resources, such as create new resources (i.e. create a new user) or change existing resources (i.e. edit a post).

-Consider this diagram:
+#### Consider this Diagram

+Here's a quick "cheat sheet" on RESTful Routes and the controller actions needed to complete tasks for our users.
+Notice that we take users to a specific URL that executes a verb action, then a controller action based on what the user expects the route to do.

 ![RESTful Routing](https://sahilthakur7blog.files.wordpress.com/2017/07/51a50-restful-routes.png)

-Let's take a look at our file structure and implement RESTful routes.
+Let's next take a look at the file structure included in this folder and implement RESTful routes.

 Here's our deliverables for today's practice- you will walk me through what to do!

-- Deliverables
+### Deliverables
-For each of the deliverables consider what route(s) are necessary and execute.
+For each of the deliverables, consider what route(s) are necessary and execute.

 - Read
     - As a site visitor, I should be able to see a list of all the books